 GTC permits students to take credit examinations in order to "test out" of specific courses.
-Only students with competencies gained through practical experience, extensive military or industry-based training, or completion of courses at institutions without articulation agreements with GTC may apply for a credit exam.
+Any student who believes they are qualified by experience, previous training, or non-credit coursework may request credit by examination.
+Students who wish to apply for credit by examination should contact the lead instructor or department chair of their program/major.
 Exams will be evaluated by faculty members of the applicable program.
-Students may attempt challenge exams only once per course and will not be eligible to challenge courses already attempted at GTC.
-To be awarded credit of this type, students must follow the credit for prior learning policy described above.
+Students may attempt credit exams only once per course and will not be eligible to challenge courses already attempted at GTC.
+To be awarded credit of this type, students must meet the eligibility criteria outlined in the credit for prior learning policy above.

 Credit by examination may include both written and skill performance, and it is developed, administered, and scored by faculty who teach the course.
+Further policies and procedures for the awarding of credit by examination are listed below:

-- An administrative fee of \$ 10 per credit hour must be assessed to the student prior to sitting for the examination. - A student must receive a score of 80% or higher to be assigned a grade of "P" for the course. - The "P" grade will apply toward the requirements of the program but will not be calculated in the student's grade point average. - Students who score less than 80% will not receive a passing grade and must enroll in the course. - All Credit by Examinations must be completed, and forms submitted to the Director of College Academics on or prior to the day Midterm grades are due for the semester. - Students cannot be currently enrolled in the course they wish to challenge. - Credit by Examination is non-traditional credit and therefore subject to the college's Credit for Prior Learning policy.
+- An administrative fee of \$ 10 per credit hour must be assessed to the student prior to sitting for the examination. - A student must receive a score of 75% or higher to be assigned a grade of "P" for the course. - The "P" grade will apply toward the requirements of the program but will not be calculated in the student's grade point average. - Students who score less than 75% will not receive a passing grade and must enroll in the course. - All Credit by Examinations must be completed, and forms submitted to the Director of College Academics on or prior to the day Midterm grades are due for the semester. - Students cannot be currently enrolled in the course they wish to challenge. - Credit by Examination is non-traditional credit and therefore subject to the college's Credit for Prior Learning policy.